Your team can’t do their jobs without internet—but who’s responsible for the bill when they’re working from home?

 - Reimbursable expenses: Employers must pay any “benefits or wage supplements” that have been promised to an employee, including reimbursement for expenses.

-Under New York law, employers are guilty of a misdemeanor if they fail to abide by the terms of any benefit or wage supplement agreements, including expense reimbursement agreements.
-If an employee’s contract stipulates that the employee will be reimbursed for certain expenses, the employer is required to pay.
+New York only requires expense reimbursement if it is specifically promised in a policy or written agreement.
+To that point, under New York law, employers are guilty of a misdemeanor if they fail to abide by the terms of any benefit or wage supplement agreements, including expense reimbursement agreements.

 - California